Center for Podiatric Medicine

 If you have foot pain due to a deformity or irregular walking pattern, custom orthotics can help you walk with ease.
 At Chicagoland’s Center for Podiatric Medicine, the team of board-certified podiatrists offers custom-made orthotics that can improve the health of your feet, keep you active, and restore your quality of life.
-Call to schedule an appointment at any of the practice’s four Illinois offices in the River North neighborhood of Chicago, Lombard, Schaumburg, and Elmhurst, or the one other location in Highland, Indiana.
+Call to schedule an appointment at any of the practice’s three convenient Illinois locations in the River North neighborhood of Chicago, Schaumburg, and Lombard.
 You can also book your appointment directly online.

 Custom-made orthotics are shoe inserts that are individually designed for your feet.
 An in-office impression of your feet is taken with precision by our trained experts in under 5 minutes and then sent to a lab where your custom device is fabricated.
 These devices help: